Dallas Dog Sports offers agility training classes from the Beginner

 This class level is designed to take your basic

-training of individual obstacle and short sequences on to the next step.
+training of individual obstacle and short sequences on to the next step and add the Teeter or Weave Poles to the list of trained obstacles.

-Our goal in the Novice Agility Class is to get you and your dog ready for
+The goal of the Novice Agility Class is to get you and your dog ready for agility competitions.

 To graduate from the Novice